 The dark side

 Connery is certainly curmudgeonly.
+I don’t mean grumpy, I mean bad tempered.
+There’s a bully there.
 No matter what he is engaged in doing he seems perpetually wishing he was on a golf course.
-Stories are legion of him coming off a golf course still in golfing gear to speak his lines before camera, and exit back to the golf club.
+Stories are legion of him coming off a course still in golfing gear to speak his lines before camera, and exit back to the golf club.

-He slapped around a few as James Bond, and uttered many a cringeworthy patronising line.
+He slapped around a few as James Bond, and uttered many a cringe-worthy patronising line.
 “This is man talk, honey.
 Run along.”
-(Slaps girl on butt as he hustles her off-screen left.)
-Bond’s attitude then was a product of the times and of Ian Fleming’s sexual fantasies.
+(Slaps girl on butt as he hustles her off, screen right.)
+Bond’s attitude to women was a product of the times and of author Ian Fleming’s sexual fantasies.
 Nevertheless, movie stars take on roles that mirror a strong aspect of their personality.
 They feel comfortable when they think the role fits like a glove.

-A Fine Madness, one of Connery’s earliest films, almost forgotten, has Connery badly miscast as a poet.
-The youthful, gangly actor plays a “mad genius” of a boozy New York rhymer, Samson, who has a habit of beating up on his wife, played by the estimable Joanne Woodward, wife of Paul Newman.
-Connery trying to spout beat poetry is risible.
+A Fine Madness, one of Connery’s earliest films, almost forgotten, has Connery badly miscast as a “mad genius” of a boozy New York rhymer, a beat poet, Samson, who has a habit of beating up on his wife, played by the estimable Joanne Woodward, wife of Paul Newman.
+Connery trying to spout poetry is risible.
 The wife abuse scenes are realistic.
 Like he says, now and again a woman ‘needs a shlap.’

 Connery went on to support Scotland’s self-governance.
 That we can applaud.
 Most entertainers avoid talking politics.
 Not Sean.
-I suspect he gave confidence to those that follow after him – if the Big Man can do it, so can we.
+He gave confidence to those that follow after him – if the Big Man can do it, so can we.
+Severely uneducated, but a quick learner, he had William McIlvanney and other novelists write his speeches.

 Being a super star doesn’t protect you from fraud or poor happenstance.